 The Wilderness First Responder course was created with outdoor enthusiasts and outdoor professionals in mind.
-This class is principally geared towards lay providers, with little to no actual medical experience, and is the industry standard for most guide services and environmental education programs.
+This class is principally geared towards lay providers, with little to no actual medical experience and/or training, and is the industry standard for most guide services and environmental education programs.
 It focuses on developing skills for recognizing and treating problems outside the “golden hour” of first response, under extreme conditions, where we are forced to improvise.
 Students will develop the hands-on skills and practical knowledge necessary for medical decision-making and critical evacuation in remote wilderness locations.
-We focus on teaching students to assess situations, improvise solutions using limited available resources to stabilize the patients, and identify the best way to get patients to definitive medical care.
+We focus on teaching students to assess situations, improvise solutions using limited available resources to stabilize patients, and identify the best way to get patients to definitive medical care.

 Comprehensive written and practical exams are administered on the final day of class.
 100% attendance is required, including classroom and on-site sessions.
 Upon successful completion of this course, you will be WFR certified.
 WFR certification is valid for three years, after which a condensed recertification refresher course is required.

-Must be age 16 years or older
+- Must be 16 years of age or older

-Classroom sessions are held at 1135 South West Temple, Salt Lake City.
+Classroom sessions are held at 302 W 5400 S, Murray, UT 84107.
 Practical sessions are held outdoors at sites identified in class.
-Click the ‘Salt Lake City’ Campus box below to view dates and register:

 Click the campus box below to view dates and register: